webix-hub/docs/data/datatable/filtering.md

 DataTable Filtering
 ===================

-The library provides ability to <a href="http://webix.com/widget/datatable/" title="filter in datatable widget">filter data</a> on client-side by one or several criteria using for this built-in or custom-created filters.
+The library provides ability to <a href="http://webix.com/widget/datatable/" title="filter in datatable widget">filter data</a>
+on the client side by one criterion or several criteria using built-in or custom filters.

 Filters in the header
 --------------------------

 You can define a built-in filter in the header or footer of a column.
-Webix offers ten filter types:
+Webix offers various filter types:

 - in a standard free version:
 	- **[textFilter](#text)**;